CSCfi/pebbles-deploy/Using_deployment_container.md

 ./scripts/run_deployment_container.bash -e pebbles-devel-1

 ```

-The container will ask for Ansible vault password for that environment at startup.
+The container will ask for Ansible vault password for or Age key that environment at startup.
 Then it will set up
 the environment ready for deployment, including ssh configuration, ssh keys, certificates, deployment robot credentials
 etc.